Jesseee9/m365-business-infrastructure/README.md

 ## Business Problem

 The business needed:
+- Professional web presence
-- Professional email presence
+- Professional email with custom domain
-- A way for clients to book cleaning services online
+- Secure email that doesn't land in spam
-- Secure document storage for checklists and contracts
+- Centralised document storage for checklists and contracts
-- Automated notifications when bookings are made
+- Simple, low-maintenance solution

 ---